 All car seats sold in the U.S. must meet Federal Motor Vehicle Safety Standards, and car-seat manufacturers certify their own compliance.

-For the infant-seat crash tests, Consumer Reports updated its test parameters, increasing the simulated vehicle speed to 35 mph from 30 mph and installing the rear-facing infant seat on a bench seat that uses cushioning and hardware found in a vehicle — in this case a 2010-11 Ford Flex's second row.
+For the infant car seat crash tests, Consumer Reports updated its test parameters, increasing the simulated vehicle speed to 35 mph from 30 mph and installing the rear-facing infant seat on a bench back seat that uses cushioning and hardware found in a vehicle — in this case a 2010-11 Ford Flex's second row.
 It also added a simulated front seatback to the test.

 Consumer Reports says its crash test and rankings account for an "extra margin of protection" that these car seats provide beyond the federal standards.